 Please see the individual trades programs to learn about the various career opportunities in trades.

 As the YOUTH TRAIN program is a partnership with local School Districts, students must not only meet the Trade Program Admission Requirements (see the individual trades programs) they must also meet the requirements of each School District before entering the program.
-Please contact your school counselor for details.
+Please contact your school counselor for details and an application form.

 YYT students will also be asked to sign a Release of Student Information Authorization form.
 If you have any questions regarding this form please speak with your Admissions Officer or Trades Coordinator.